Who is this clown?

 My name is Michael and I consistently walk a fine line in my life between progression and self-destruction.
 As you can see from the pictures I’ve provided I’m usually threatening someone, pointing, screaming, or completely indifferent.
 In actuality I try to get in as many laughs as possible throughout the course of a day but I ensure none of my happiness is ever recorded on film.
-It ruins my rep of miserable prick.
+It ruins my rep of miserable prick. 😉

-I currently hang my hat about 40min from the giant immigration factory that is Toronto.
-My home town of Hamilton is a unique city that has a mindset and history all its own.
+My hometown is about 40min from the giant immigration factory that is Toronto. Â Hamilton, Ontario is a unique city that has a mindset and history all its own.
 To live here is to love it, but to live anywhere BUT here is to laugh at us.

 Hamilton’s claim to fame is its enormous steel industry, which provides the surrounding citizens with ample amounts of both employment and asthma; Not to mention a cloud cover that I believe will one day black out the sun.
 But above all this, its been a surprisingly great place to be raised.
 I’ve developed friendships that will last me a lifetime and a unique cynicism that will surely shorten that life.